Lash Extension Safety and Aftercare Sourcing Archive for Adhesive Review

 “My eye is puffy and I can’t open it.”

 This is the text message that strikes fear into the heart of every lash artist.
 An eyelash extensions swollen eyelid is not just a medical inconvenience; it is a business crisis.
-It leads to negative Google reviews, chargebacks, and potentially costly liability claims.
+It leads to negative Google reviews, chargebacks, and potentially costly risk claims.

 For the B2B salon owner, managing swelling is critical.
 Most clients immediately blame the glue (“I’m allergic!”), but industry data suggests that over 60% of swelling cases are actually due to Blepharitis (poor hygiene) or mechanical irritation (bad application), not a true Cyanoacrylate allergy.

 This comprehensive white paper serves as your operational manual.
-We will dissect the difference between allergies and infections, analyze the root causes of eyelash extensions swollen eyelid, and provide a roadmap to sourcing hypoallergenic inventory that minimizes your liability risk.
+We will dissect the difference between allergies and infections, analyze the root causes of eyelash extensions swollen eyelid, and provide a roadmap to sourcing hypoallergenic inventory that minimizes your risk risk.

 Diagnosis Matrix: Swollen Eyelid vs. Chemical Burn